Matthews breaks Clark's franchise rookie record in Leafs win over Florida

 “[Matthews] sometimes does a lot of things like Mats does.
 He can be coming across the blueline, he’s dangerous by himself.
 Plus, he plays with guys and he can make passes and plays, he sees the ice well.
 He has a goal scorer’s touch.
 He can either be shooting like this goal [Tuesday night] where it’s open in front of the net and he slides it in or he can be sliding something out of the corner.
 See, goal scorers score from everywhere on anything and they’re usually not in places you think.”

 What Matthews and his youthful teammates need to work on, judging by Tuesday’s game against the Panthers, is consistency.
 They dominated the Panthers in the first period, outshot them 13-3 and took a 2-0 lead on goals from Matthews and Leo Komarov.
-But then they almost handed the game back to the Panthers, a team that is playing out the string far as the playoffs are concerned.
+But then they almost handed the game back to the Panthers, a non-playoff team that played the previous night and then lost starting goaltender James Reimer to a head injury midway through the second period.

 Fortunately for the Leafs, backup goaltender Curtis McElhinney proved to be an adequate replacement for Frederik Andersen, who is day-to-day with a head injury.
 McElhinney calmed the fears of a fan base worried about seeing a playoff spot slip away by coming up big in the second period when the Leafs let the Panthers take charge of the game.